zoejessica/victor-hugo/site/content/post/20191230-hazel-to-blot.md

 2. There is no step 2!
 Hazel runs the renaming action, moves the photos to `Dropbox/Apps/Blot` where Blot picks ‘em up and publishes them.

 So easy.
 So much more time freed up for theme tweaking 😅.

+(Took me bloody ages, but I managed to create an [iOS Shortcut](https://www.icloud.com/shortcuts/58cd0cbbe31340649d08f99dcdf8ca53) which does the same thing.)